-(1) PERMIT REQUIRED.
-No person may do any of the following without obtaining a permit in accordance with this section:

-- a) Construct new manure or feed leachate storage facility or substantially alter existing manure or feed leachate storage facility, including the construction or substantial alteration of waste transfer systems connected to a manure storage facility. - b) Upgrade, repair or replace a manure or feed leachate storage facility that has been identified as posing an imminent threat to public health, fish and aquatic life, or groundwater under 51.08(8)(d). - c) Close an existing manure storage facility, including conversion of its use, regardless of whether the facility must be closed in accordance with s.
-51.08(8)(d).

-(2) NO PERMIT REQUIRED.
-Manure storage facilities in place as of the date of passage of this ordinance shall be determined to be existing storage facilities subject to the rules in place at the time of construction and shall not be required to obtain a permit unless they are being substantially altered or closed after the date of passage.

-(3) EXCEPTION TO PERMIT REQUIREMENT.
+- (1) PERMIT REQUIRED.
+No person may do any of the following without obtaining a permit in accordance with this section: - a.
+Construct new agricultural waste or feed leachate storage facility or substantially alter existing agricultural waste or feed leachate storage facility, including the construction or substantial alteration of waste transfer systems connected to an agricultural waste storage facility. - b.
+Upgrade, repair or replace an agricultural waste storage or feed leachate storage facility that has been identified as posing an imminent threat to public health, fish and aquatic life, or groundwater under 51.08(8)(d). - c.
+Close an existing agricultural waste storage facility, including conversion of its use, regardless of whether the facility must be closed in accordance with s.
+51.08(8)(d). - (2) NO PERMIT REQUIRED.
+Agricultural waste storage facilities in place as of the date of passage of this ordinance shall be determined to be existing storage facilities subject to the rules in place at the time of construction and shall not be required to obtain a permit unless they are being substantially altered or closed after the date of passage. - (3) EXCEPTION TO PERMIT REQUIREMENT.
 Emergency repairs such as repairing a broken pipe or equipment, leaking dikes, or the removal of stoppages may be performed without a permit.
 Any repairs performed as a result of the facility failing, overtopping or repairs substantially altering the original design or construction of a facility shall be reported, in writing, immediately within one business day of the emergency to the department for a determination by the department whether the repairs made were reasonably necessary to respond to the existing emergency.
 The department is authorized to enter upon lands without owner consent where a repair has been made to a facility to make this determination.